ChamiLamelas/Wordle_Solver/README.md

 ## Running

 Once this has been done, pressing Ctrl+Shift+B builds `wordle_solver.exe` which can be run.
+Running `wordle_solver.exe` will allow a user to solve the online Wordle game with the solver (see [here](src/user.h) for more information).
+To set up evaluation experiments and do debugging, you can use `-e` and `-d` command line arguments respectively.

 ## Results